 |

-| Change Deployment | Select the resource to change deployment from the list and click the Change Deployment button.
-When you click the Confirm button in the notification popup window, the active deployment ID is immediately updated. |
+| Deployment change | After selecting the resource to change the deployment from the list, click the Change Deployment button.
+When you click the Confirm button in the notification popup, the active deployment ID is updated immediately. |

 CORS (Cross-Origin Resource Sharing)